 AS is the most common of the arthritis conditions known as spondylopathies.
 The second most common spondylopathy occurs in people with psoriasis.

 About 1% of Canadians have AS.
 Having a family member with AS increases your risk of developing the condition, since the disease is at least partly hereditary.
 People with a certain molecule called HLA B27 on the surface of their cells are also more likely to get AS.
 Having both HLA B27 and a family history further increases your risk if a first-degree relative (e.g., a parent) has it.
 However, if you carry this molecule without a family history, the chance of getting this condition is lower.
-90% of Caucasian patients with AS are HLA B27-positive, compared to only 50% of people of African descent.
+90% of Caucasian patients with AS are HLA B27-positive, although it is present in up to 10% of the general population.
 There is also thought to be an environmental risk, since if one identical twin has AS there is only a 50% chance that the other will have it.

 The cause of AS is not completely understood, but it's believed to be at least partly related to genetics.
 AS is more common in people with a family history of the condition.
 One theory is that AS is "triggered" by something in the environment, such as an infection, for people whose genes put them at risk of AS.
 The immune system responds to this trigger by producing chemicals that cause inflammation in the spine and other joints of the body.
 There is no evidence, however, that an infection causes the disease.